microsoft/BotBuilder-CognitiveServices/Node/README_QnAMaker.md

 The following examples demonstrate how to use the QnA Maker Dialog with your Microsoft Bot Framework bot in Node.js.

 ## Prerequisites
 You should create a knowledge base at [QnA Maker](https://qnamaker.ai).
-This is a free tool under cognitive services with a limit of 10,000 transactions per month, 10 per minute.
+This is a free tool under Cognitive Services with a limit of 10,000 transactions per month, 10 per minute.

 ## Code Highlights